pije76/coleco_zodiac_table/README.md

 Table elements are a compact hexadecimal representation of the signs the astrological planets are in at that date.

-So, first the current sign is computed for that date at noon, giving a value from 0 (Aries) to 11 (Pisces).
+So, first for each planet the current sign is computed for that date at noon, giving a value from 0 (Aries) to 11 (Pisces).

-Then, for the left and right numbers, four planets each are combined in duodecimal (base 12) like this:
+Then, for the left and right numbers, four planet positions each are combined as duodecimal digits (base 12) like this:

 z = 12³ * n1 + 12² * n2 + 12 * n3 + n4

-Left number (malefics):
-n1 = Mars, n2 = Pluto, n3 = Uranus, n4 = Saturn
+Left number (malefic planets): n1 = Mars, n2 = Pluto, n3 = Uranus, n4 = Saturn

-Right number (benefics):
-n1 = Jupiter, n2 = Neptune, n3 = Venus, n4 = Sun
+Right number (benefic planets): n1 = Jupiter, n2 = Neptune, n3 = Venus, n4 = Sun

 These numbers are then each converted to hexadecimal (base 16), with space padding for the left number and zero padding for the right.